 Northstar California Resort Overview & Basics

 Northstar California Resort is located in North Lake Tahoe about 20 minutes from the town of Truckee on Interstate-80.
 Northstar is connected to the town by Highway 267.
 From the San Francisco Bay Area, the drive is about 3.5 hours in best case traffic conditions.
-Of course, winter weather and heavy weekend warrior traffic can make it much, much longer (check out my driving tips to North Lake Tahoe to learn a local’s tricks for avoiding the worst of it).
+Of course, winter weather and heavy weekend warrior traffic can make it much, much longer (check out my winter driving tips to Lake Tahoe to learn all my tips and tricks from the driving trenches for avoiding the worst of it).

 After turning off of Highway 267, Northstar Drive takes visitors up to the center of the resort – the Village.
 Northstar’s Village is full of restaurants, shops, and activities like a movie theater and ice skating rink.
 It’s a long walk from one end to the other with quite a few stairs in certain places, so don’t attempt it in ski boots if you can help it.
 There are both hotel rooms and condos available for rent in the Village proper above the stores.
 The Village is also where the main ski school drop off and gear rental shop are located.

-The other hub of activity at Northstar can be found at mid-mountain.
-Skiers reach mid-mountain by taking the high-speed Big Springs gondola on the far end of the Village.
+The other hub of activity at Northstar can be found at mid-mountain around The Lodge at Big Springs.
+Skiers and boarders reach mid-mountain by taking the high-speed Big Springs Gondola on the far end of the Village (pedestrians can go up the gondola as well but must buy a ticket).
 The Ritz-Carlton Lake Tahoe is within view of the mid-mountain lodge.
-Take the Big Easy ski lift to reach it.
+Take the beginner Big Easy ski lift to reach it.
 It can also be reached directly by a low-speed non-skier gondola (the Highlands Gondola) that originates at the other end of the Village.

 Northstar Ski School